 What Is Cord Blood Banking?

-When you’re expecting a baby, one decision you should consider well before delivery is whether or not to save the blood from your baby’s umbilical cord for private storage or donate it for public banking.
+When you’re expecting a baby, one decision you should consider well before delivery is whether to save the blood from your baby’s umbilical cord for private storage or donate it for public banking.

 The umbilical cord blood is rich in embryonic stem cells, which are cells that have the unique ability to renew themselves and to make almost any other type of cell in the body.